 Fancy coming along to an engaging talk about biodiversity hotspots, or the world of culinary herbs?
 Or would you like to learn more about the wildlife at Harcourt Arboretum, or the rich and surprising 400 year history of the Botanic Garden?
 Perhaps you'd like to brush up on your practical skills with a course in creating magnificent pot displays, or become a whizz at staking?

 This year's Talks, Walks, and Courses organised by Oxford Botanic Garden include all this and more!

 For any queries, please email email@example.com or call 01865 610305.

-These lectures take place at 7.30pm in the Daubeny Lecture Theatre, Rose Lane, OX1 4AZ. £8 each, or £35 for the series of 5.
+These lectures are followed by a glass of wine and take place at 8pm on Thursdays in the Mathematical Institute, Andrew Wiles Building, Radcliffe Infirmary Quarter, Woodstock Road, Oxford, OX2 6GG.
 A 10% discount is available for Friends of the Botanic Garden, and Alumni of the University of Oxford.